KaiYan289/RLpapersnote/README.md

 This paper solves the problem where we have an expert dataset and a sub-optimal dataset (traj with (s, a)-pairs) where the action is drawn **uniformly at random**.
 The authors propose that, even if the uniform task-agnostic dataset is highly unrelated with our current task, it serves as a way to build transition models of the world.
 Thus, the author propose to learn a factorized structure, one half for transition model (given current state S and current latent action space Z and map to a probability distribution of S), the other half for learning latent action space.
 The author gives a fancy result that their method can provably give a boost to RL process by utilizing an existing conclusion in behavior cloning and factorize their algorithm to multiple steps with essentially the same form of objective.

+* *Provable Representation Learning for Imitation Learning via Bi-level Optimization* (ICLR 20')

+This paper mentions demonstration with observation only.
+In such settings, one line of work is model-based; the other line of work is to minimize the difference between the state distributions and the expert policy under certain distributional metric.
+There are already several wprls that gives sample complexity bounds on meta-learning and multi-task learning.

 ### State-Conditioned